mborn1/pyoptex/docs/source/customization.rst

   itself is then the exact consumption.
 * The available budget.
 In this case 100 liters.
 * The affected run indices.
-This is mostly used when multiple resource constraints are imposed simultaneously and is explained later.
+This is mostly used when multiple resource constraints are imposed simultaneously as is explained later.
+This array should be of the same size as the array of consumptions.

 .. note::
-    When dealing with transition costs, the cost of a transition may be assigned to either run in addition to execution cost such as the milk consumption.
+    When dealing with transition costs, the cost of a transition may be assigned to either run in addition to the execution cost such as the milk consumption.

 .. note::
     The cost function returns a denormalized dataframe by default.
 However,